devopsgroup-io/catapult/README.md

         * `wp_` is required for base Wordpress installs, Drupal has no prefix by default
 * software_workflow:
     * `downstream`
-        * Production is the source for the database and upload directories of software
+        * Production is the source for the database and software upload directories
         * this option is used when maintaining a website
     * `upstream`
-        * Test is the source for the database and upload directories of software
+        * Test is the source for the database and software upload directories
         * this option is used when launching a new website
 * webroot:
     * `www/`